dima666Sik/banking-system/README.md

 - Add this project to your IDE as Maven project.
 - If necessary, configure Java SDK 11 in Project Structure settings.
-- You can change path to your log file and  its name in src/main/resources/log4j.properties on line 9.
+- You can change path to your log file and  its name in `src/main/resources/log4j.properties` on line 9.
 - First, you will need to register as a new user.
 - By default, the USER role is assigned to all registered users.

 ## Database
 You can download database from this project.
-<br>The Sql file is in this path: "src/main/resources/sql/".
+<br>The Sql file is in this path: `src/main/resources/sql/`.
 <br><i><b>Visually it looks like this:</b></i>
 ![DB](src/main/resources/img_for_readme/database.png)

 ## Diagram business logic
-The diagram was created using plugin "plantUML".
+The diagram was created using plugin `plantUML`.
 ![Domain](src/main/resources/img_for_readme/domain.png)

 ## Program testing